khan4019/angular-interview-questions/README.md

 1. How will you http interceptor
 1. How you parallelize multiple observable call
 1. how will you put one async call before another
+1. How can you use web worker in angular app?
 1. What tools would you use to find a performance issue in your code?
 1. What are some ways you may improve your website's scrolling performance?
 1. Explain the difference between layout, painting and compositing.
 1. When does a lazy loaded module is loaded?
 1. How do you identify a structural directive in html?
 1. How would you create a component to display error messages throughout your application?
+1. How can you cancel a router navigation?
+1. why angular uses url segment?
+2. How would you animate routing?

 ### Rockstar and Fighter for Angular Questions

 1. How would you implement a multiple api calls that needs to happen in order using rxjs?
 1. How would you make sure an api call that needs to be called only once but with multiple conditions.
 Example: if you need to get some data in multiple routes but, once you get it, you can reuse it in the routes that needs it, therefor no need to make another call to your backend apis.
 1. If you need to respond to two different Observable/Subject with one callback function, how would you do it?(ex: if you need to change the url through route parameters and with prev/next buttons).
+1. How will you make angular app secure? placeholder for question:
+1. translate
+1. localization
+2. environment setup
+3. mastering style
+3. base href